In this case study. We highlight Earthing System Design avoiding stray current corrosion and saving the client money in the process.

 Economic Perspective

 From an economic perspective (value engineering).
-A direct result of the CDEGS modelling, a significant saving achieved, given, a minimal amount of purpose-built earthing required.
+As a direct result of the CDEGS modelling, a significant saving was achieved, given a minimal amount of purpose-built earthing required.
 The table supports driven over 1m into the ground.
 So, able to take the role of most of the rods (vertical electrodes) in the earthing system.
-Also, installing around the substation, numerous earth rod electrodes to assist with surface voltage control, around the substation plinth.
+Also, numerous earth rod electrodes will be installed around the substation plinth to assist with surface voltage control.
 And, the interconnections between the tables, installed in the same cable trenches, as the cables back to the substation.
 So, needing no additional trenching.
 As a result, this saving cut down further on the installation costs.
 And also, accelerated the construction completion.
-Therefore, allowing the client to start protecting against stray current corrosion and generating revenue without delay.
+This allows the client to start protecting against stray current corrosion and generate revenue without delay.

 Post-Construction

 Less than three months later, GreyMatters back on-site, performing post-construction verification by Fall-of-Potential testing.
 Thus, not only to establish, the network grid connection works.
 But, the testing showing some minor quality issues with the installation.
-However, these promptly rectified by the installation contractor, within a week.
-Moreover, GreyMatters returned to the site verifying the satisfactory installation.
+However, these were promptly rectified by the installation contractor within a week.
+Moreover, GreyMatters returned to the site to verify the satisfactory installation.

-There was good agreement between the modelled resistance to earth and the measured resistance to the earth.
+There was good agreement between the modelled resistance to the earth and the measured resistance to the earth.
 Also, continuity tests confirmed system integrity.
-Moreover, without this level of information, the circle on the design process can’t be closed-out.
-Also, confirming our models accurate and calibrated.
-And the safety calculations confirmed as valid.
+Moreover, without this level of information, the circle of the design process can’t be closed out.
+Also, we need to confirm that our models are accurate and calibrated.
+And the safety calculations were confirmed as valid.

 Protecting Against Stray Current Corrosion Copper vs Galvanised Steel

-Compared to copper, galvanised steel is suitable for a wide range of applications in earthing.
-GreyMatters were able to design a technically compliant system.
-Using only 250m of 105mm2 steel conductor and rod electrodes.
-Thus, significantly reducing the cost impact on the developer.
-And without compromising safety from the system.
+Galvanised steel is suitable for a wide range of earthing applications compared to copper.
+GreyMatters designed a technically compliant system using only 250m of 105 mm2 steel conductor and rod electrodes, thus significantly reducing the developer’s cost impact without compromising safety.

-Often, thinking-outside-the-box like this.
-And considering the use of less apparent materials can future-proof the installations.
-But, protecting against stray current corrosion.
-As well as enhanced corrosion due to the inadvertent creation of galvanic cells.
+Often, thinking outside the box and considering the use of less apparent materials can future-proof the installations, protecting against stray current corrosion and enhanced corrosion due to the inadvertent creation of galvanic cells.

 If you believe your current Electrical Earthing System Design needs a rethink from some new GreyMatter.
 Then get in touch, and we can discuss how to future-proof your project.